 Adware viruses are explicitly designed to show adverts in the hope that you’ll click on them.
-Have you noticed software appear on your Mac that you didn’t deliberately install?
-That’s what I’m talking about - the sign telling you a virus checkup is required.
+Have you noticed software appearing on your Mac that you didn’t deliberately install?
+That’s what I’m talking about — the sign telling you a virus checkup is required.

 Viruses come in all sizes and shapes.
 They appear in browser extensions, others run in the background, but some appear as applications in your Applications folder.
 Before explaining how to scan for viruses on Mac, check these five tell-tale signs.